 This will help the cucumbers to release some of their water so that your salad doesn’t end up too runny.

-Pat the cucumbers dry and toss them in a big bowl.
+Pat the cucumbers dry, wiping away any excess salt, and toss them in a big bowl.

 Slice up some red onion, mince some garlic, and chop some dill.

-Add all of this to the bowl of cucumbers and add some sour cream and apple cider vinegar.
+Combine: Add the cucumbers, onion, garlic, and dill to a large bowl along with some sour cream and apple cider vinegar.
 I put in about a teaspoon of sugar substitute for just a hint of sweetness, but you can skip this entirely if you prefer.

-It doesn’t get much easier than this cucumber onion salad recipe, right?
+It doesn’t get much easier than this German cucumber salad recipe, right?

 Asparagus Stuffed Chicken: Chicken breast stuffed with cheese and asparagus and wrapped in bacon.